Our monthly travel newsletter

 Recent travel blog posts:

 Shoreditch is London’s funky center of nightlife and street art.
 During the day, Shoreditch features busy markets and famous street art.
-At night, the clubs and bars come alive until dawn.

 We had a great time visiting Portugal during Christmas week and for the New Year.

-Visiting the big cities of Lisbon and Porto in December and January with the mild weather and festive atmosphere creates a special kind of liveliness during the holiday season.
+Visiting the big cities of Lisbon and Porto in December and January, with the mild weather and festive atmosphere, creates a special kind of liveliness during the holiday season.

 A range of Christmas fairs & markets, festive lights, decorations and holiday celebrations make for a memorable visit.